AbsaOSS/pramen/README.md

     # [Optional] Set name for the struct field that contains Kafka record metadata
     #custom.kafka.column = "kafka"

     # [Optional] Set name for the Kafka key column
     #key.column.name = "kafka_key"

+    # The Kafka key serializer.
+Can be "none", "binary", "string", "avro".
+    # When "avro", "key.naming.strategy" should be deined at the "schema.registry" section.
+    # Default is "binary", but if "key.naming.strategy" is defined, "avro" is selected automatically.
+    #key.column.serializer = "none"

     kafka {
       bootstrap.servers = "mybroker1:9092,mybroker2:9092"